-- Ratings – Reviews from customers with ratings.
+- Ratings – Reviews and ratings from customers.

-- Market Share – The percentage of total industry sales in the product category that is captured by the brand.
+- Market share – The percentage of total industry sales in the product category captured by your brand.

-- Customer perception – How customers perceive the brand within the industry.
-For example, which hotel is more reliable?
+- Customer perception – How customers perceive your brand within the industry (e.g., which SaaS provider is more reliable?).

-- Share of wallet – The percentage of spend for a product category that customers spend on the brand.
+- Share of wallet – The percentage of spend for a product category that customers allocate to your brand.

-- Customer acquisition cost – Cost of acquiring a customer versus the industry standard.
+- Customer acquisition cost – Cost of acquiring a customer compared to the industry standard.

-- Customer retention rate – Percentage of customers that brands do not lose within a certain period.
+- Customer retention rate – Percentage of customers that your brand retains within a certain period.

-- Customer lifetime value – An estimated amount that existing customers spend on the brand until the end of the relationship.
+- Customer lifetime value – An estimated amount that existing customers spend on your brand until the end of the relationship.

-- Price – Bench-marking a brand’s price in the market versus the competition.
-It is used to optimise pricing strategy.
+- Price – Benchmarking your brand’s price in the market against the competition to optimise pricing strategy.

-- Costs & Margins – Benchmarks of profitability and efficiency like cost per unit.
-Within a price competitive market, lower cost per unit is obviously a major competitive advantage.
+- Costs & Margins – Benchmarks of profitability and efficiency like cost per unit, which is crucial in a price-competitive market.

-- Conversion rate – Percentage of visitors to a website who purchases the product.
+- Conversion rate – Percentage of visitors to your website who make a purchase.

-- Reach – The percentage of a target audience that a brand can reach with marketing messages.
+- Reach – The percentage of your target audience that your brand can reach with marketing messages.

-- Engagement – Measurement of customer engagement, such as the time they spend on a brand’s website.
+- Engagement – Measurement of customer engagement, such as the time they spend on your brand’s website.

-Putting the financials first with econometrics modelling marketing can save the budget by understanding benchmarking.
-Benchmarking a brand’s performance can provide a range of benefits, including:
+Emphasising financials through econometric modelling in marketing can save budgets.
+Benchmarking a brand’s performance offers numerous benefits, including:

 - Enabling brands to set performance expectations.

-- Giving a better understanding of how brands are performing against competitors.
+- Providing a clearer understanding of how brands perform against competitors.